axurans/CollegeAdvisor-C/README.md

 # **CollegeAdvisor**

-A simple, CLI application that recommends colleges/universities for higher studies based on the choice of course and location.
+A simple CLI application that recommends colleges/universities for higher studies based on the choice of course and location.

 # Usage